eugef/github-leaderboard/README.md

 # Github Leaderboard

+Grabs Github contribution statistics for bunch of projects and presents it in a few nice leaderboards.

 ## Getting Started

 To get you started you can simply clone the repository and install the dependencies: